Terradue/stac-extensions-insar/README.md

 The extension is primarly intented to describe **products** of InSAR processing, typically interferograms and related products.

 - Examples:
-  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
+  - [Simple Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
+  - [EPOS Item example](examples/item-epos.json): Shows the usage of the extension in a STAC Item with [EPOS data](https://gitlab.com/epos-tcs-satdata/productmetadata/-/blob/master/samples/UNWRAPPED_INTERFEROGRAM_InU_CNRIREA_20200814_20200820_ECJT.metadata)
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)